coatless-rd-rcpp/rcpp-shared-cpp-functions/README.md

 This project focuses on showcasing how to package in _R_ a _C++ header-only_ library.
-By approaching sharing _C++_ functions in this manner, the complexity is reduced at the expense of compile time during development an initial installation.
+By approaching sharing _C++_ functions in this manner, the complexity is reduced at the expense of compile time during development and initial installation.
 Complexity reduction arises from the library not needing to be initially compiled, packaged, and then installed on a local user's computer.